POST-TRAUMATIC GROWTH WORKSHOPS

 Delivered by: Major (Ret.)
 Josh Mantz

-The PTSD Foundation is hosting a multi-part webinar series consisting of 8 hours of live training in psychological trauma led by process-philosopher and former Army Major (ret.)
+The PTSD Foundation is hosting a 2-hour webinar on psychological trauma led by process-philosopher and former Army Major (ret.)
 Josh Mantz.
 Josh is among the nation’s leading speakers and trainers in psychological trauma, wellness, and resilience.
 This training series will deliver critical and timely information on the three sources of psychological trauma (e.g. life-threat, traumatic loss, and moral injury) as they pertain to the unique challenges faced by the first responder and military professions.
 Josh will be leveraging powerful personal examples from combat (like his near-death experience) and integrating them with current research to deliver an experience that has immediate relevance to first responders “on the ground.”

-The sessions will consist of a detailed analysis of topics crucial to understanding trauma, reducing stigma, and cultivating wellness and resilience.
+The session will consist of a detailed analysis of topics crucial to understanding trauma, reducing stigma, and cultivating wellness and resilience.

 - The physiological, biological, and neurological implications of life-threatening situations.